Fruit flies are plentiful when there is lots of refuse or garbage around your house.

 Fruit flies especially love to thrive in deep, rich rotting compost.

 So if you do compose significant amounts of plant refuse, then cover it up with plastic wrap or find a way to eliminate any excess material to avoid fruit fly population growth.
 If you have a septic system, ensure that your tank is cleaned every month to prevent fruit fly infestation.
-You can use various powders to flush down your toilet to break down debris build-up in your septic tank.
+You can use various powders to flush your toilet and break down debris build-up in your septic tank.

 Source of Information on Fruit Flies